Memorial Lecture on Genetic Disease Research

 Professor Emeritus of Biology

-Applying Principles of Drosophila Chromosomes to the Human Genetic Disorder, the Fragile-X Syndrome
+Applying Drosophila Chromosome Principles to Fragile-X Syndrome

 1989: Dr. Francis S. Collins